griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 # Understanding Tools - DateTime

 ## Overview
 In this module, we will explore the DateTime tool within Griptape, demonstrating its integration into an `Agent` and breaking down how activities function.
 We'll then show how you can use the tool in a `Pipeline` by employing `ToolTask` and `ToolkitTask`.

-But first, we must update our current app to give it access to an Agent.
+## What is a Griptape Tool?

+Griptape Tools are like additional helpers when dealing with tasks that a Language Learning Model (LLM) can't handle by itself.
+They expand the capabilities of a system, allowing it to connect with external applications and use specific Python functionalities that aren't part of the LLM's standard toolkit.
+Whether it's for an automated workflow, a data processing pipeline, or an interactive agent, Griptape Tools provide the extra abilities needed to tackle a wider range of problems and tasks, enhancing the overall functionality and efficiency of the system.

 ## Setting up the Agent

+Let's update our current app to give it access to an Agent so we can interact with the LLM.

 ### Updating the app
 First, let's set up a basic Agent in our application.
 If you've taken the other courses, this should feel very familiar.
 Your current `app.py` file looks something like: